 - If your baby uses a pacifier and has had several ear infections, phase it out to prevent additional ear problems.

 - When your baby begins eating solid food, he's more likely to get a diaper rash.
 Help prevent this by changing his diaper often.

 - Help your baby avoid scratches by cutting his nails weekly.
 If he resists, wait until he's asleep to trim those tiny fingernails and toenails.

 - To save money, accept friends' hand-me-down baby clothes, and tell people what items you need when they want to give a baby gift.

 - Test out the new-parent social life by dining in family-friendly restaurants, having baby playdates with friends, or trying dinner-and-a-movie night at home.

 - Your baby will be mobile soon!
 For safety's sake, drop the crib mattress to the lowest level.
-Have baby locks on all cabinets, remove dangling cords and plug outlets.
+Child proof your home: have baby locks on all cabinets, remove dangling cords and plug outlets.
 Also, keep bathroom and bedroom doors closed, and make sure you lock up all cleaning products.